MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 ---
 # Configure Omnichannel with Power Pages site copilot

-[Omnichannel](/dynamics365/customer-service/implement/introduction-omnichannel) provides enterprise to instantly connect and engage with their customers via live chat.
-Omnichannel with Power Pages site copilot allows your end users to escalate interaction with live agent when copilot isn't able to answer the queries or the user is expecting a response that isn't designed in the site.
+[Omnichannel](/dynamics365/customer-service/implement/introduction-omnichannel) empowers enterprises to instantly connect and engage with their customers via live chat.
+If the copilot is can't resolve their queries or if they require a response beyond the site's programmed capabilities, the site copilot facilitates a seamless transition to a live agent for assistance.

 > [!IMPORTANT]
 >